7Ragnarok7/DEDMAP/README.md

 Update the tool by downloading the latest release and re-installing it again.

+### Using the tool in Windows :-

+- Initially, Double-Click or launch the ***dedmap.bat*** once from a command-prompt for installing the requirements.
+- Furthermore, Lauch the tool using `dedmap` or `python dedmap` from a command-prompt.

 ### Uninstallation :-

  - Follow the Below steps using ***termux-uninstall.sh*** if uninstalling for termux